View Document

 Part F - Corrective Actions

-(21) Corrective actions will be implemented by Leaders / Managers that is within their organisational authorities to do so.
+(24) Corrective actions will be implemented by Leaders/Managers that are within their organisational authority to do so.

-(22) Implementation of the corrective actions will be monitored by the HSE team to ensure their completion.
+(25) Implementation of the corrective actions will be monitored by the Health and Safety team to ensure their completion.

-(23) The HSE team will periodically review the corrective actions that are operational to ensure these are effective and/or identify where deficiencies exist for additional correction.
+(26) The Health and Safety team will periodically review the corrective actions that are operational, to ensure these are effective and/or identify where deficiencies exist for additional correction.

 Part G - Lessons Learnt